Home

 Jaegerspris Nordskov, Denmark

 Naturdenkmal.
-Conservation sign.
+Conservation sign

 Photo: Walter J. Pilsak

-Die König Ludwig Eiche (the King Ludwig Oak) grows in the Bavarian spa town of Bad Brueckenau (right).
+Die Koenig Ludwig Eiche (the King Ludwig Oak) grows in the Bavarian spa town of Bad Brueckenau (right).
 The tree is named after King Ludwig I, who placed all old oaks in the area under his special protection and whose favourite tree this was.
 The King Ludwig Oak has a circumference of over 7 m and is carefully preserved as a "Naturdenkmal" and tourist attraction: note the metal support rods inside the hollowed trunk.
 Estimates of the age of the venerable oak vary widely, but it is believed to be about 700 years old.
 Traditionally, under the ample spread of the oak's crown a variety of cultural events were staged; over a hundred people were said to have been able to sit in its shade.

 Kongeegen (the King Oak) grows in the royal hunting forest called Jaegerspris Nordskov on the Danish island of Sjaelland (above).
 It is thought to be about 1500 to 2000 years old and may be the oldest living organism in northern Europe.

-King Ludvig Oak, Bavaria.
+King Ludvig Oak, Bavaria

 Photo: Rainer Lippert

-The Major Oak, Dukeries.
+The Major Oak, Dukeries

 Sherwood Forest, England